EddieBWXiao/MagicCupsGame/PL_simulations/Readme.md

 Repository for simulations and model fitting scripts for simple probabilistic learning tasks

+To explore the pipeline, see:

-A demo for running a single simulation and model fitting for the virtual participant generated is in single_ptp_demo.m
+single_ptp_demo.m: a demo for running a single simulation and model fitting for the virtual participant generated

 To add: